ptnnx/Mophun/README.md

 **2.0.3**
 - Make it possible to enable/disable onscreen joystick on P800/P900.
 All it does is change the screen size, it does not draw the panel.
-- In models 1,2 and 5 (SonyEricsson T300 and T610 variants) use windows fonts as a fallback if a requested character does not exist in the SonyEricsson device font (i.e chinese).
+- In models 1, 2 and 5 (Sony Ericsson T300 and T610 variants) use windows fonts as a fallback if a requested character does not exist in the Sony Ericsson device font (i.e chinese).

 **2.0.2**
 - profile for GameTrac added (no timing yet)